WLYE-FM: Expansion of the Willie branding

+Sale to Seven Mountains Media, and currently Commonwealth Broadcasting

+In September 2023, this station along with 3 others were acquired by Seven Mountains Media from Forever Communications.
+Then in October 2024, Seven Mountains announced that they and Commonwealth Broadcasting agreed to swap stations with some of the Bowling Green area, including this one.

 Programming

 Since 2003, WLYE broadcasts a classic country format.
 The station also airs The Real Trader program weekday mornings at around 8:30 am CT.
 The Real Trader is a weekday program devoted to people selling items in classified ads.